mat0606/calm201bootcamp/calm_api/calm_api.rst

 #.
 Change to the new memory size and power off the VM
 #.
 Power on the VM

-1.1.1Operation 1: Retrieve a list of VM for the user to select ..............................................................
+Operation 1: Retrieve a list of VM for the user to select ..............................................................

 #.
 Examine the api to retrieve a list of VMs in the Nutanix clusters.